 - a.
 Storing materials in a manner which does not constitute a fire, health or safety hazard. - b.
 Disposing of putrescible and other food wastes in enclosed receptacles designed to prevent rummaging and access by birds and other animals.
-The container shall be kept closed at all times except when a person is in attendance.
+The container shall be kept closed at all times except when a person is inattendance.

-c.
+All persons shall sort and dispose of waste, recyclable materials, compost and other materials in collection and disposal receptacles provided for that specific type of c.
 Maintaining containers in a clean condition so they do not constitute a nuisance, and to retard the harborage, feeding and breeding of vectors.